 T20 World Cup Predictions by Group Stage

-T20 World Cup 2022 is due to begin on 16 October with the qualifiers.
-In the qualifiers, 8 teams divided equally into groups A and B will compete for four spots in the Super 12.
+T20 World Cup 2022 began on 16 October with the qualifiers.
+In the qualifiers, 8 teams divided equally into groups A and B competed for four spots in the Super 12.

 Qualifiers Group A